openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 One of the possible examples of the interaction of the capabilities with the "External" platform type would be the MachineAPI and the Machine Api Operator.
 At this point, the MachineAPI has no use in running if there is no machine controller (which is heavily cloud-provider dependent).
+When the platform type is set to "External", and the machine-api capability is enabled, that will cause Machine API operator to deploy only generic cloud-independent controllers (such as machine-healthcheck, machineset, and node-link controllers).
+The platform-specific components would be deployed through a separate mechanism.
-"External" platform type will serve as a signal in the scenario when machine-api capability is enabled and the cluster deployer going to satisfy the machine controller requirement.
-In this case, machine-api-operator would know what to do and deploy only generic cloud-independent controllers (such as machine-healthcheck, machineset, and node-link controllers), such behaviour will simplify initial cloud-platform enablement and will reduce the necessity of reverse-engineering and replicating a work which was already done by Red Hat engineers.
+Such behaviour will simplify initial cloud-platform enablement and will reduce the necessity of reverse-engineering and replicating work that was already done by Red Hat engineers.

 ### User Stories